arez/arez/docs/at_computed.md

 The component model supports the definition of callback methods as described in the [computed values](computed_values.md) document.
 This is done through the annotations:
-{@api_url: annotations.OnActivate}, {@api_url: annotations.OnDeactivate},  {@api_url: annotations.OnStale} and
+{@api_url: annotations.OnActivate}, {@api_url: annotations.OnDeactivate} and {@api_url: annotations.OnStale}.
-{@api_url: annotations.OnDispose}.
 These methods are associated with a `@Computed` annotated method via naming conventions or through explicit configuration.
 The exact requirements for methods annotated by these annotations is defined in the API documentation.

 A simpl-ish example that uses the callbacks to register a listener on the underlying browser objects and updates the computed value is as follows.
 This is extracted and simplified from an existing component that